- MINIMUM AGE: 8

 This trip requires special attention in your packing because all your personal gear is transferred into a waterproof pack with shoulder straps and carried by you down the Chuckar Trail, an easy 1mile hike to the river.
 PACK LIGHT!
 Please call us if you have questions.
 Your bag is 16″ in diameter x 33″ high, the size of a medium capacity backpack.
 Tents and sleeping pads may possibly be consolidated into a group bag for these items only.

 The Gunnison River Pleasure Park is our meeting point on the first day of the trip at 7:30 am.
-The do have cabins and camping available.
+The do have rustic cabins and camping available.
 Their number is 970-872-2525.
 They are located 14 miles north of Delta on CO HWY 92.
+Other motels are available in Delta, CO about 14 miles from the GRPP.

 Read about the recent ruling protecting water flows in the Black Canyon and the Gunnison Gorge at Gunnison River water flows.